BlockchainCommons/developer-web-site/_pages/tech/secure-comm/index.md

 ## ![](/assets/badges/garner.png) Garner: Tor Onion Service

-Garner uses Tor as a communication method for transmitting self-sovereign identity documents.
+** Comm Method.** Garner uses Tor as a communication method for transmitting self-sovereign identity documents.

 For more see: